trivikverma/researchgroup/content/post/mapping-urban-form-greater-london/index.md

 ![Distribution of hexagons, clustered based on the composition of amenity types](clusters-hex.png) _Distribution of hexagons, clustered based on the composition of amenity types.
-Clusters labelled 2 and 3 appear to be concentrated in Central London._
+Clusters labelled 1 and 3 appear to be concentrated in Central London._

 Finally, we obtained the total number of travellers (exit counts) at stations within those hexagons and compared this number against the number of amenities in each hexagon.
-We found that clusters 2 and 3 (in Central London) attract markedly higher passenger volumes (approximately 80%) than group 1 locations outside of Central London.
+We found that clusters 1 and 3 (in Central London) attract markedly higher passenger volumes (approximately 80%) than cluster 2 locations outside of Central London

 ![Comparison of total passenger counts per cluster of hexagons.](clusters-bar.png)